Philippe Juvin: Medical career

 Juvin is a Medical Doctor (MD), Professor of University since 2003, specialising in Anaesthetic and Intensive Care.
 He was a resident in the Île-de-France area (1989), Clinic Head of the Universities at the Bichat–Claude Bernard Hospital (1993–1995), then a hospital practitioner at the Bichat Hospital (1995–2003).
 Moreover, he is a physician doctor (cardiac and respiratory cellular physiology) and a graduate in Forensic Medicine and Legal Compensation of Bodily Injury.
 He is a Director of Emergency Medicine Teaching at Paris Diderot University (Emergency Medicine Certificate).
 He introduced Forensic Medicine teaching (1997–2003) within Bichat University.

 Juvin is currently Head of the Emergency Department of the European Research Hospital Georges Pompidou in Paris, where he was appointed after a selection procedure that started in March 2010.
 Previously Head of the Emergency Department of the Beaujon Hospital, his department was rewarded for the excellent quality of its organisation (notably, a drastic decrease in patients' waiting time); it has been held up as an example by the French National Authority for Health, the press (Time, Le Parisien), as well as a reference model in terms of organisation of emergency departments in Peter Gumbel's book French Vertigo.
 The Beaujon Emergency Department is ranked among the four best emergency departments of Île-de-France according to L'Express in 2011.

 Juvin is a reserve officer within the Paris Fire Brigade where he is regularly on duty as a doctor.
 He furthermore took part in OPEX; in 2008 he was on a mission for a few months in Afghanistan as anaesthetist within the French forces of the International Security Assistance Force (ISAF) and North Atlantic Treaty Organization (NATO) fighting the Taliban.
 He went several times to the Middle East as part of his function as a Member of the European Parliament.

-On 3 April 2022, Juvin made known to have temporary left France for Ukraine.
+On 3 April 2022, Juvin made known to have temporarily left France for Ukraine.
 He positively answered to the solicitation of "Ukrainian colleagues", whose "courage" he saluted, to help the medical staff and teach war medicine to soldiers, doctors and civilians.